 Our work, then, is a venture dared again and again.
 Yet we are not the driving force in this – it is we who have been driven and who must be urged on.
 The danger of exhaustion and uselessness is always present, but it is continually overcome by the faith that underlies mutual help.

-This essay was originally published in Die Wegwarte in October 1925 and again in May 1927 (currently German only).
+This essay was originally published in Die Wegwarte in October 1925.
+A revised version was printed in May 1927.
 The new complete translation here is by Peter Mommsen.
 It partially incorporates an abridged 1995 translation by Christopher Zimmerman, which appears together with two responses by Thomas Merton in the book Why We Live in Community (Walden, NY: Plough, 1995).
 Biblical references are editorial additions.

 1. Arnold of Brescia (1090–1155) was an Italian priest and monk who protested an over-powerful clergy and argued that the church should renounce its property and live in “apostolic poverty.”
 He was excommunicated and eventually executed on the orders of the Roman Curia. —Ed.